mattoxb/uiuc-cs491-cap/content/lectures/sssp.md

 that can do this, depending on the situation.

 -   Unweighted graphs use BFS
--   Weighted graphs with no negative edges use Dijkstra's algoritm
+-   Weighted graphs with no negative edges use Dijkstra's algorithm
 -   Weighted graphs with negative edges use the Bellman Ford algorithm.